walter-a-jablonowski/easy-backup/README.md

 3. You might want 2 use cronjobs or some scheduler

-**Hint:** Use PHP defines in conf arg like `run_backup.php?conf=BASE_FOLDER.'app-data/backup/conf.yml'` (of course thers need definition first).
-This might look insecure, but this tool was made for internal use only.
-Run it on a secure machine, then it *is* secure. `conf` arg must/can be (any) valid PHP that builds a string.
+`conf` arg must/can be (any) valid PHP that builds a string.
+Use PHP defines like `run_backup.php?conf=BASE_FOLDER.'app-data/backup/conf.yml'` (of course needs definition first).

+Use of eval might look insecure, but this tool was made for internal use only.
+Run it on a secure machine, then it *is* secure.

 ## Config file